HomeITAdmin/nextcloud_geoblocker/README.md

 - API key needed.
 - Installation efforts needed from the administrator.

 ### Data from Regional Internet Registries (RIRs) (Beta)

+Using the information from the Regional Internet Registries (RIRs):

 #### Precondition